This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-- A La Mode: Enjoy a slice of this heavenly cake warm, topped with a scoop of your favorite ice cream.
-Vanilla ice cream complements the chocolate exceptionally well.
+• A La Mode: Serve a warm slice with a scoop of your favorite ice cream—vanilla or chocolate ice cream pairs perfectly with the rich chocolate flavor.

-- Whipped Cream: A dollop of freshly whipped cream adds an extra layer of creaminess.
-Add a sprinkle of cinnamon or cocoa powder for garnish.
+• Whipped Cream: A dollop of freshly whipped cream adds an extra layer of creaminess.

 Frequently Asked Questions